Yarden-zamir/me/Arcane Batch 2.md

 - [[Arcane Batch 1|Batch 1]]
 ## Comment:
 Really amazing, above and beyond amazing, every character is gold, story and development is top notch, crazy good animation.
 An incredible piece of art, truly.
-  Rating::98
-	Consumed:: true

-Watching episode 4 (batch 2)  and they are celebrating progress day, which sounds like an interesting idea #seeds/worldbuilding
+Watching episode 4 (batch 2)  and they are celebRating: progress day, which sounds like an interesting idea #seeds/worldbuilding

 Fuck, gotta say, this show is the best